wpras1/TC-Logistic/README.md

 DB_USERNAME=root
 DB_PASSWORD=yourpassword

-Run migrations and seeders to set up the database:
+### Step 5: Run Migrations and Seeders

-php artisan migrate --seed
+Set up the database schema and populate initial data by running:

-Usage
+`php artisan migrate --seed`

-1. Warehouse Management
+## Usage

-Viewing Products
+### 1. Warehouse Management

-Navigate to /warehouse to view all products in the warehouse.
+- **Viewing Products**: Navigate to `/warehouse` to see all products in the warehouse.

-Adding Products
+- **Adding Products**:

-Click on the Add Product button.
+    1. Click on the **Add Product** button.

-Fill in the form fields:
+    2. Fill in the product details:

-Product Name
+        - Product Name

-Quantity
+        - Quantity

-Date In
+        - Date In

-Submit the form.
+    3. Submit the form.

-If the product name already exists, an alert will notify you.
+    4. If a product name already exists, an alert will notify you.

-Updating Products
+- **Updating Products**:

-Click the Edit button on a product.
+    1. Click **Edit** on a product.

-Modify the fields as needed.
+    2. Modify the details.

-Submit the form.
+    3. Submit the form.

-If the new product name matches an existing product, an alert will notify you.
+    4. If the new name matches an existing product, an alert will notify you.

-Deleting Products
+- **Deleting Products**:

-Click the Delete button on a product.
+    1. Click **Delete** on a product.

-Confirm the deletion.
+    2. Confirm the deletion.

-If the product is linked to incoming or outgoing goods, related records will also be removed.
+    3. If the product is linked to incoming or outgoing goods, related records will also be removed.

-2. Incoming and Outgoing Goods Management
+### 2. Incoming and Outgoing Goods Management

-Use dedicated views for incoming and outgoing goods to add or manage transactions.
+- Use the dedicated views for managing incoming and outgoing goods transactions.

-Ensure consistency with warehouse stock automatically.
+- Ensure that warehouse stock is updated automatically for each transaction.

-Notes
+## Notes

-Always back up your database before making major changes.
+- **Backup**: Always back up your database before making major changes.

-Ensure the server environment meets all Laravel requirements.
+- **Server Requirements**: Ensure that your server environment meets all Laravel prerequisites.

-Troubleshooting
+## Troubleshooting

-Issue: Duplicate Product Name Error
+### Issue: Duplicate Product Name Error

-Cause: Trying to add or edit a product with a name that already exists in the warehouse.
+- **Cause**: Trying to add or edit a product with a name that already exists.

-Solution: Use a unique product name.
+- **Solution**: Use a unique product name.

-Issue: Cannot Delete Product
+### Issue: Cannot Delete Product

-Cause: Product is linked to incoming or outgoing goods.
+- **Cause**: The product is linked to incoming or outgoing goods.

-Solution: Delete related incoming or outgoing records first.
+- **Solution**: Delete related incoming or outgoing records first.

-Contribution
+## Contribution

-Feel free to contribute to this project by submitting issues or pull requests on GitHub.
+Feel free to contribute to this project by submitting issues or pull requests on [GitHub](https://github.com/your-repo/logistics-system).

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.